 When you get an adrenaline rush it’s often called “fight-or-flight” response and happens when you feel a threat.
 Obviously, boxing is a physical sport and the name of the game is to fight, how did you control your adrenaline in such a high stress environment?

-JH: It sounds simple but just breath, when the adrenaline started to kick-in you can feel your heart speed up and your blood pumping faster round your body.
+JH: It sounds simple but just breathe, when the adrenaline starts to kick-in you can feel your heart speed up and your blood pumping faster round your body.
 I took three deep breathes which helped regulate this and kept me in control and implement my plan, the last thing you can afford to do is lose your head and explode into the fight as you won’t last the three rounds.

 Confidence and believing in yourself